Build an agent with the ADK¶

 Knowledge base entries

-Information the agent can reference when answering questions.
+Information the agent can retrieve when answering questions.

 -